-Much of the subject lot and the proposed licensed area are mapped as being within the Coastal Use Area.
+The entirety of the subject lots and the proposed licensed area are mapped as being within the Coastal Use Area.
 This section is of limited relevance to this type of proposal, which comprises no built elements, with careful management has limited potential adverse impacts, and falls within the normal activities that might reasonably be expected on a sportsground.